sailinhtut/flutter_firebase_auth/README.md

-# flutter_firebase_auth
+# Flutter Firebase Template Code
-Ready Madte Template Set Up
+Just copy  `auth` folder into your application and link your project with firebase.